Implementation

 Request manual verification

-Present checklist from plan.md
+Present checklist from phase task description

 Wait for user approval